CristiSandu/Flutter-Course/lib/src/02/Readme.md

 # Guess a Number & Number Shape

-Proiectul contine 2 pagini:
+Project contains 2 pages:
-- Prima pagina: este prezentat un exemplu scurt de Guess A Number care genereaza un nr random si utilizatorul trebuie sa il ghiceasca
+- First page: an example of Guess A Number which generate a random number and user need to guess
-- A doua pagina: este prezentat un Number Shape care verifica daca nr introdus este patrat perfect sau cub
+- Second page: am example of a Number Shape which verify if introduced number is square or cube